MontiCore/cd4analysis/README.md

 * pretty-printing,
 * storing symbols in symbol files,
 * loading symbols from symbol files,
-* transforming a CD into a graphical svg format
 * computing the semantic difference of 2 CDs, and
 * merging 2 CDs (iff the result is semantically sound)